 - Warm Weather 90: For temps 90° or above - Overnight delivery

 Shipping may be delayed to protect your sweets.

 If necessary, your order will be held in our temperature-controlled warehouse to avoid additional transit time over the weekend.
 If you need a delivery by a specific date, please add a note at checkout or contact us so we can ensure your order arrives in time.

 Choose a delivery address where someone will be available to accept the package so it doesn't sit outside in the heat.
 Tip: If the box feels warm, open immediately to expose your sweets to cooler indoor air.
 If chocolate has softened at all, give it a chance to firm up again before handling further.

 Option II: Select Your Own Shipping & Add Cold Box/Packs

 Follow these four steps to protect your candy:

 Look up the current 10-day forecast for your location and the temperature high at our Natural Candy Store warehouse today/tomorrow (zip code 49684).
 If it's hotter than 75 degrees in either location, adding a cold box/cold pack and upgrading the shipping is recommended.

-Keep in mind your package may travel through areas much hotter than either location, weather forecasts can change, and delivery trucks may be 10° or more warmer than outside!
+Keep in mind your package may travel through areas much hotter than either location, weather forecasts can change, packages can sit in warehouses, and delivery trucks may be 10° warmer or more warmer than outside!

 2. Determine how long your candy will travel